OWASP Releases Agentic AI Security Report v2.01

 For practitioners

-Editorial analysis: Security teams responsible for agentic deployments commonly focus on four control areas: strict least-privilege and tool-access controls; cryptographic and provenance controls for third-party tools and models; robust validation and sanitization of agent inputs and memory stores; and telemetry-plus-incident-response tuned for multi-agent cascades.
-Teams integrating retrieval-augmented-generation or persistent embeddings should treat memory and context poisoning and RAG integrity checks as operational priorities in test and staging pipelines.
+teams running agentic deployments typically focus on least-privilege and tool-access controls; provenance controls for third-party tools and models; validation and sanitization of agent inputs and memory stores; and telemetry plus incident response tuned for multi-agent cascades.
+Teams using retrieval-augmented generation or persistent embeddings should treat memory and context poisoning and RAG integrity checks as operational priorities in test and staging.

 Bottom line

-Editorial analysis: OWASP's v2.01 release consolidates a growing set of field incidents and converts them into a practical risk taxonomy and defensive catalog.
-For teams operating or evaluating agentic systems, the report offers a shared vocabulary and initial playbook to align threat modeling, testing, and response planning with observed real-world failures.
+The v2.01 release consolidates a growing set of field incidents into a practical taxonomy and defensive catalog.
+For teams operating or evaluating agentic systems, it offers a shared vocabulary and an initial playbook to align threat modeling, testing, and response with observed real-world failures.

 Scoring Rationale